zzgdqh/truffle/packages/truffle-decoder/README.md

 ###### decodeTransaction

-The `decodeTransaction` takes a web3 `Transaction` object and returns a `DecodedTransaction` object, which is the same thing but with an additional `decoding` field.
+The `decodeTransaction` method takes a web3 `Transaction` object and returns a `DecodedTransaction` object, which is the same thing but with an additional `decoding` field.
 This field holds an object which can be of one of four forms: